bozsahin/thebench/README.md

 #### 1. Pull the TheBench Docker image

 Click on the Docker desktop app.
+Then do:

 ```bash
 docker pull bozsahin/thebench:main